palantir/atlasdb/docs/source/transactions/life_of_a_transaction.rst

 =======

 We need to unlock row/cell locks and the immutable timestamp lock.
-This need not be strictly immediate, though should be fast.
+This need not be strictly immediate, though should be fast to avoid contention on future writes.
 Also, note that if we fail to do this (e.g. our server crashes), the locks will time-out (by default after 2 minutes).

 We unlock these locks asynchronously, placing them on a queue and periodically clearing them out.
 See ADR 15 for a more detailed discussion.